 The value should be the Customs entered value.
-The information on the license should match the information presented on the CF-7501 entry summary, as closely as possible, including value in dollars and volume in kilograms of the shipment.
+The information on the license should match the information presented on the CF-7501 entry summary, as closely as possible, including value in dollars and volume in kilograms (net weight, excluding packaging) of the shipment.
 Please refer to “Glossary of Terms” below for definitions.

 My records show a different unit value.
 Why is the unit value automatically populated?

 The license application automatically calculates an average unit value per kilogram for each product based on the entered volume and Customs value.
 Please check to make sure that value entered is correct, and that the volume entered is in kilograms.

 What qualifies as a Low Value License and how do I apply?

 The Low Value License is an optional, multiple-use license that allows a company to apply once and use it on multiple occasions for entries of covered steel products with a combined Customs value less than or equal to $5,000.
 If you have a shipment covered by the steel licensing requirement that is less than or equal to $5,000, you are eligible to use a Low Value License number for that entry.
 However, it is not required to use the Low Value License and you can use the regular license if preferred.
 Please note that a Low Value License number is only valid by or on behalf of the company listed on the license.
 To apply for Low Value License, click on the “Apply for Single License” button, then choose “Low Value License.”

 Once you have signed into the SIMA site, simply click on the “Edit License” icon located to the right of the license that you need to correct and follow the directions to edit the license.
 Even though your legacy licenses will be transferred to your new account, if you need to correct your legacy license, you will not be required to fill in the country of melt and pour field.